 Our masters and PhD students are regularly funded through international travel grants by various national and international agencies to attend conferences, for collaborative project visits, etc. IISER Thiruvananthapuram also supports travel for one international visit by each PhD student.

 ICREEE has excellent facilities for many kinds of ecological and evolutionary research projects.
-We have several growth chambers for controlled-environment experiments, outdoor facilities for rearing insects, rooms for indoor experiments, molecular labs for genotyping work, a microscopy unit, high-speed videography equipment, etc. We will also shortly have a state-of-the-art greenhouse complex in our permanent campus.
+We have several growth chambers for controlled-environment experiments, outdoor nethouse facilities for rearing insects & experiments, rooms for indoor experiments, molecular labs for genotyping work, a microscopy unit, high-speed videography equipment, etc. We also have nethouses and large outdoor enclosures for experiments.
 The campus is located at Vithura, ca. 45 km from Thiruvananthapuram, the capital of the state of Kerala.
-This mountainous, rainforested region in the southern India is part of the Western Ghats and Sri Lanka biodiversity hotspot, and harbours a great degree of endemism.
+This mountainous, rainforested region in the southern India is part of the Western Ghats and Sri Lanka biodiversity hotspot, with high diversity and endemism.
 The campus of about 200 acres includes substantial streches of semi-evergreen, mixed-deciduous and riparian jungle.
 The reserved forest adjoining our campus is contiguous with one of the best tracts of primary rainforest in India – the Agasthyamala Biosphere Reserve, which includes the Peppara, Neyyara & Shendurney Wildlife Sanctuaries, as well as the Kalakkad-Mundanthurai Tiger Reserve.
 The campus therefore serves as a splendid laboratory for field-based experiments.
-Moreover, the rich biodiversity within and around the campus provides a great many model systems for experimental work.
+Moreover, the rich biodiversity within and around the campus provides many model systems for experimental work.

 Here are some images from the IISER Thiruvananthapuram campus

 We welcome inquiries from motivated students and postdocs interested in joining us.
 We are open to interns (IISER-TVM and external), PhD students and Postdoctoral Fellows.
-For more detailed information please refer to respective ‘Openings’ pages of BEE Lab and Vanasiri.
+For more detailed information please refer to respective ‘Openings/Join Us’ pages of BEE Lab and Vanasiri.